Yvonne has been an online writer for over eight years and lives in the UK with her family.

 Whiteman Park is in the Swan Valley in Western Australia, a short distance outside Perth.
 A map at the end of this article shows its location.

 Conservation Reserve and Bushland Trails

 Whiteman Park is 9725 acres or around 40 square kilometers, almost half of which is a conservation reserve.
-Although in the early 1930s and 40s a substantial proportion of the bushland was cleared for cattle grazing, much of it was left in its natural state and some of the cleared land has been returned to nature.
-Throughout the park there are many marked bush walking trails.
+Although in the early 1930s and '40s a substantial proportion of the bushland was cleared for cattle grazing, much of it was left in its natural state and some of the cleared land has been returned to nature.
+Throughout the park, there are many marked bushwalking trails.
 There are ticks in the bushes, but these are not dangerous to people unlike those in Eastern Australia.
 Although there are wild animals, including kangaroos, in this part of the park, they tend to keep away from humans.
-The best time of day to see kangaroos is at dusk, when they come out from trees to eat.
+The best time of day to see kangaroos is at dusk when they come out from trees to eat.

 History of Whiteman Park

 Whiteman Park is named after Lew Whiteman, who owned much of the land in the area, and used it for grazing cattle and horse riding.
 He also collected old machinery and vehicles as well as antiques.
-He died in 1994, when many of the items from his collections relating to transport or development were relocated (at his bequest) to Whiteman Park.
+He died in 1994, and many of the items from his collections relating to transport or development were relocated (at his bequest) to Whiteman Park.

 Some Main Attractions in Whiteman Park